 Guidebooks are great for ensuring you don’t miss out on the must-see sights.
 The internet and the explosion of booking platforms, from booking.com to Airbnb, help you get off the beaten track in the knowledge that you’ll be staying in some snazzy, well-reviewed accommodation.
-But nothing will ever beat the local advice for timeliness, for insight, and for the opportunity to live, for a wonderful moment, like a true local.
+But nothing will ever beat the local advice for timeliness, insight and the opportunity to live, for a wonderful moment, like a true local.
 So how do you open this window of opportunity, rather than staring lazily through it?
-Learn the language of course!
-You can start by following these simple tips:
+Learn the language, of course!
+You can start by following these simple travel hacks.

 1. Give your phone a vacation and engage with the people around you

 Need directions to the cool bar you found on TripAdvisor?
 Want to find a nice hiking route nearby?
 Wondering where the locals go on a Friday night?
 Lost among the alleyways of the old town?
 Starving after a morning of adventure and on the hunt for a good bite to eat?